 Syllabus and course details

-The programme is in the subject area of Business Administration and therefore it has a wide scope.
+The program is in the subject area of Business Administration and therefore it has a wide scope.
 It is run over two years and encompasses 120 credits, including a thesis.

 - Classic Leadership and Organization Dilemmas (15 credits)